 The primary focus of my research is on Victorian literature and culture.
 I have published a monograph entitled Thomas Hardy's Legal Fictions (Edinburgh University Press, 2013) and an edited collection of essays entitled Victorian Time: Technologies, Standardizations, Catastrophes (Palgrave Macmillan, 2013) and I am co-editor of a collection of essays on neglected Victorian writers, Victorian Fiction beyond the Canon (Palgrave Macmillan, 2016).
-I recently completed a monograph on Maud Gonne (forthcoming with UCD Press in 2019) and am currently editing a companion volume to Victorian Time, entitled Literature and Modern Time: Technological Modernity, Glimpses of Eternity, Experiments with Time (forthcoming with Palgrave Macmillan in 2019).
+I recently completed a monograph on Maud Gonne (UCD Press, 2019) and am currently editing a companion volume to Victorian Time, entitled Literature and Modern Time: Technological Modernity, Glimpses of Eternity, Experiments with Time (forthcoming with Palgrave Macmillan in 2019).

 I am a member of the editorial panels for Romance Revolution and Reform, the Thomas Hardy Journal and the Hardy Society Journal and act as external examiner for the University of Worcester.

 - Sonja Tiernan.
 'A contemporary assessment of Maud Gonne's life and work is long due.
 Trish Ferguson provides a vital contribution to our knowledge of this revolutionary and captivating character in the wake of many centenary celebrations which overlooked her role in the fight for Irish independence.'